Thai sex workers jailed for fleecing elderly men of $250k

 In sending Phonkoed to jail for two years and 10 months, Judge Clark said apart from her previous good character he had no other information to make any further discounts.

-However, Coxon, through her lawyer Russell Boot, submitted a doctor's letter about her ill health and a Salvation Army statement about her gambling addiction, along with $20,000 in reparation to be paid within 28 days.
+But Coxon, through her lawyer, Russell Boot, submitted a doctor's letter about her ill health and a Salvation Army statement about her gambling addiction, along with $20,000 in reparation to be paid within 28 days.

 In jailing her for two years and two months, Judge Clark said a Section 27 cultural report found her to be an intelligent woman but it was unable to provide a causal nexus of the offending, ie a link between the most probable cause and its resulting effects, which he described as "repetitive".